-COMMERCIAL/IRRIGATION APPLICATION FOR SERVICE: In addition to routine information such as business name, address and principle partners, Corporations and Partnerships must provide a valid Unified Business Identifier (UBI) number and completed commercial application.
-If the UBI number is not in the state registry, proper documentation is required.
-Sole Proprietors must provide a valid Social Security Number (SSN) and completed commercial application.
-Electric service will not be connected until such time as valid photo identification is provided.
-All UBI numbers are verified through the State of Washington prior to the connection of electric service.
-In the event the business name and the UBI number do not match the state database, the applicant is required to apply for electric service in person, at a District office, and provide a valid Washington State business license and an acceptable form of photo identification.
+COMMERCIAL/IRRIGATION APPLICATION FOR SERVICE: Upon application for service, a business will be required to provide the business name, service address, mailing address, business structure, responsible parties, a valid Unified Business Identifier (UBI) number and completed commercial application.
+All UBI numbers are verified through the State of Washington Secretary of State website prior to the connection of electric service.
+In the event a business is not able to provide a current UBI number, additional documentation may be required to establish the account.
+For a Sole Proprietorship, a valid Social Security Number (SSN) must be provided.
+The District, at its discretion, may use the SSN to verify identity and conduct a credit assessment to determine credit worthiness of the applicant.
 When signing up for service at a new location, a Start Service fee will be added to the customer's first monthly bill.